learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. What is a web-storage event and its event handler?
+## Q 12.24.
+What is a web-storage event and its event handler?

 The StorageEvent is an event that fires when a storage area has been changed in the context of another document.
 Whereas onstorage property is an EventHandler for processing storage events.
 The syntax would be as below